Contributed by: Matthew E. Chope, CFP®

 Finance Your Goals

-Along that path, I don’t think you should worry about spending money, especially if it’s towards these 100 things.
+Along that path, I don’t think you should be concerned about spending money, especially if it’s towards these 100 things.
 This is what money was meant for.
 Money is not an end, but a means to an end.
 Part of your money is a temporary store of value to be used towards the goals in your life.

 Do you think you could become president if you don’t intentionally set that goal?
 In my own life, I’ve seen how writing down my goals has helped me find the path to achieving them since I already know the end.
 Writing down goals will also help you invest in things that will lead them toward that end.
 You’ll be able to make choices differently than someone who has not considered what’s important to accomplish in life.
 Feel comfortable spending money alone this path.
 This is what is important to you.

 Focus on What Matters

 I think Oliver Wendell Holmes said it best:

 “Most of us go to our grave with our music still inside us.”